 Click here for our Student Bullying Policy.

 Breakfast and lunch will be available at Harvest Prep.
 School menus can be found under our Frequently Asked Questions page.
 All families will need to complete a form that enables the school to participate in the free or reduced-price meal program.
+For other information concerning health and wellness please review the school's Wellness Policy.

 - Families may send lunch to school; however, scholars will not have access to a refrigerator or microwave.